Register Login

 13. How can I trace the Wait Events of a session?

 You can create an ORADEBUG trace with trace level 10 or 12 to determine what a particular Oracle Session is waiting for in a particular period.
 This may be useful if an SAP transaction takes an unusually long time on the database, without there being any obvious explanation for this in the SAP System.
-For a thorough description of using ORADEBUG, see Note 613872.
+For a thorough description of using ORADEBUG, see SAP Document 613872.

 You can also obtain a rough overview of the activities of a <sid> session using snapshots on V$SESSTAT and V$SESSION_EVENT.
 This allows you to carry out the following statement twice with a given interval (for example, a minute) to determine the proportion of individual wait events and CPU in the intervening period using the data received: